 Strategic minimalism means understanding and respecting your bandwidth.

 Time and attention are our most valuable organisational resources.
-Non-renewable, non-expandable - we can only allocate these precious assets so far.
+They are non-renewable and non-expandable, and we can only allocate these precious assets so far.
 Being strategic with our time and money has never been more important.
-Yet, two thirds of managers are torn by conflicting priorities!
-Strategy isn’t executed, time is wasted and critical decisions are made on the fly.
+Yet, two-thirds of managers are torn by conflicting priorities!
+Strategy isn’t executed, time is wasted, and critical decisions are made on the fly.

-The difficulty lies in making trade-offs.
-Trade-offs are at the heart of every decision.
-Intentional, strategic trade-offs have the power to move us closer to our objectives - but ad-hoc, delegated trade-offs take us further away.
+The difficulty lies in making trade-offs, which are at the heart of every decision.
+Intentional, strategic trade-offs have the power to move us closer to our objectives, but ad hoc, delegated trade-offs take us further away.

 The key is to set clear, simple priorities.
-We know that organisations with fewer priorities consistently report improved performance (Leinwand, 2010), because powerful priorities provide us with the freedom to focus.
+Organisations with fewer priorities consistently report improved performance (Leinwand, 2010) because powerful priorities give us the freedom to focus.

 I don't believe in balance, I believe in focus.

-Getting hung up on balance puts you on a hiding to nothing, especially if it means constantly adding things.
+Getting hung up on balance is a hiding to nothing, especially if it means constantly adding things.

 By all means, achieve a spread of objectives - just limit how many you are aiming for.
 This can be a scary idea for some organisations - but it's a false fear.